RavinduNawanjana/ravindunawanjana.github.io/index.md

 # Ravindu Nawanjana

 <p>
-  I am an MSc student in International Banking and Finance at the Guildhall School of Business and Law, London Metropolitan University.
+  I am an MSc graduate student in International Banking and Finance at the Guildhall School of Business and Law, London Metropolitan University.
 My research examines how financial institutions and market infrastructure, including stock exchanges, multilateral development banks, central banks, and private capital, can be structured and incentivised